jerryibrahim/gpgroot/README.md

 ## Create subkeys [Sign, Encrypt, Authenticate]
-Repeat this step for each yubikey or multiple subkeys for different devices
+Repeat this step for each Yubikey or multiple subkeys for different devices.
+Tip: Make each set of subkeys 1 yr apart (ie. 10y and 11y).
+Create all subkeys (multiple sets) before moving to Yubikey (keytocard).

 ```
 > ~/scripts/03_gpg_create_subkeys.sh